Alan Ruddock: Return to Europe

-Alan Ruddock & Henry Kono lead Galway Summer Aikido School.
+Alan Ruddock and Henry Kono led Galway Summer Aikido School.

 Ruddock returned to Dublin and started an Aikido group which had a number of the people with whom he had originally learned Karate with as members.
 There was no formal structure at that time nor anyone else practising Aikido.

 Leaving Ireland to find employment, Ruddock went to London but soon realised that he was on a "different path to others who followed the 'official' Aikido line".
 Having spent three years at the source he "knew where he wanted to be, even if he was not quite sure yet how to get there".
 He taught a small Aikido group at the college where he studied to become a schoolteacher.

 Ruddock subsequently moved to the Isle of Man (IOM) and started an Aikido group in 1975.
 After a few years when students wished to be graded, he joined with the Aikikai group in Britain.
 This was on track for a number of years, but the sense of being part of a worldwide monumental structure operated like a commercial business from Japan was not where he wished to be.

 He left and set up his own group called Aiki no Michi.
 This is an umbrella organisation where anyone from any dojo or 'style' was welcome to come to explore an Aikido which was "always focused on the essential simplicity of the Founder's art."

 In 1995 Ruddock reconnected with Henry Kono and the latter subsequently travelled to Europe many times to jointly instruct at various Aikido seminars.
 Kono's outlook on Aikido contributed to the philosophy of the Aiki no Michi organisation.

 In later years Ruddock split his time between IOM and Ireland with the IOM Aikido club being his home dojo.
 Via his instruction, Alan helped guide the development of numerous Aikido organisations across several countries until his death.